FLASH SALES: discover new special offers every week!

 A word from our Expert

-Schisandra is a climbing plant of Asian origin that produces attractive red or white flowers in late spring.
-They are followed by edible berries, sometimes nicknamed “five-flavour berries”, which have many medicinal properties and are used in traditional Chinese medicine.
-They are also very decorative, forming clusters of rounded fruits in a vivid red!
-In cultivation several species are found: notably Schisandra chinensis, the species most used for its berries, Schisandra grandiflora, which bears elegant white flowers, and Schisandra rubriflora, with red flowers.
-They are vigorous lianas that you can train to climb trees, or guide onto a pergola, a trellis… Schisandra remains undercultivated in gardens and is not very well known.
+Schisandra is a climbing plant of Asian origin, producing beautiful red or white flowers in late spring.
+These are followed by edible berries, sometimes referred to as “five-flavour berries,” which have numerous medicinal properties and are used in traditional Chinese medicine.
+They are also very decorative, forming clusters of round fruits in a beautiful bright red!
+Several species are cultivated, notably Schisandra chinensis, the most commonly used for its berries, Schisandra grandiflora, which offers elegant white flowers, and Schisandra rubriflora, with red flowers.
+These are vigorous lianas that you can train to climb trees or direct over a pergola or trellis… Schisandra is still a plant that is not widely cultivated in gardens.
+It is not very well known.

-Schisandra prefers partial shade and must be sheltered from the sun during the hottest hours of the day.
-Although it appreciates good light and tolerates dappled sun, it needs shade at its base.
+Schisandra thrives in partial shade and should be sheltered from the sun during the hottest hours.
+Although it enjoys good light and can tolerate dappled sunlight, it needs to have its base in the shade.
 It prefers soils that remain cool and do not dry out.
-It is hardy, tolerating between -15 and -25 °C, depending on varieties, which allows cultivation even in fairly cold regions.
+It is quite hardy, tolerating temperatures between -15 and -25 °C, depending on the varieties, which allows for its cultivation even in fairly cold regions.
 It requires very little maintenance.
-It is robust and vigorous and can reach up to 10 metres in height.
+It is robust and vigorous, and can reach heights of up to 10 metres.

 Botany